abenrob/CrowdMapApp/README.md

 ## Getting started
 This project is designed to deploy via [Backlift](https://www.backlift.com/).
 You will need a backlift account and a dropbox account.
-Both of these are available without charge (for now.)
 When you clone the app, it will build a fresh version and the app will be housed on backlift's servers.
+Backlift can support it as a 14-day temporary url (that can be re-set every 2 weeks,) or with backlift premium (currently beta) you can create a permanent url.

 #### Setting up the app with backlift
 Clicking [this link](https://www.backlift.com/backlift/dropbox/create?template=github.com/abenrob/CrowdMapApp&appname=CrowdMapApp "Copy") will build this repo into a clean, functioning app within your backlift account domain - and the code will live in your dropbox.